LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** True

-**Description:** Abinary True/False to control whether output maps are generated for each simulation.
+**Description:** A binary True/False to control whether output maps are generated for each simulation.
 These maps can be used to understand where/when different technologies are effective and where/when deployment blackout periods occur.
 During runs with a very large number of simulations, setting make\_maps to False will reduce run time.

 **Notes on acquisition:** No data acquisition required.